AlibabaCloudDocs/gpdb/intl.en-US/API Reference/Instance management/DescribeDBInstances.md

 # DescribeDBInstances

-You can call this operation to query the list of AnalyticDB for PostgreSQL instances.
+Queries the list of AnalyticDB for PostgreSQL instances.

 ## Debugging